Founder focus: Beth Noy of Plastic Freedom

 It had to be when I ordered a safety razor online and it arrived wrapped in plastic with a plastic travel case included too.
 It made me realise that no matter how hard I tried to make plastic-free swaps, companies were not transparent enough online about their products and the packaging when sending out their orders.

-It was then that I decided I wanted to offer complete transparency, plastic-free products and a plastic-free person to every single person who was struggling too and Plastic Freedom was born.
+It was then that I decided I wanted to offer plastic-free products and a plastic-free person to every single person who was struggling too and Plastic Freedom was born.

 What was your elevator pitch?